jiajie-chen/cs032-maps/README.md

 	mvn clean package && cs032_system_tester_slow -t 20 ./run tests/*
 And run from the command line with:
 	./run [--gui] [--port <int>] [--tport <int>] <db>

+As of now, we have five CheckStyle errors.
+Four of them relate to GSONs type analysis functions, which lead to empty brackets about which CheckStyle complains.
+The last is from a default method, which CheckSyle doesn't recognize because default methods are so new.